acearchive/ipfs-bib/README.md

       --dry-run         Download sources, but don't add them to IPFS or export them as a CAR.
   -h, --help            help for ipfs-bib
       --json            Produce machine-readable JSON output.
+      --mfs string      Add the sources to MFS at this path.
   -o, --output string   Generate a new bibtex file at this path with the IPFS URLs added to each entry.
-      --path string     Add the sources to MFS at this path.
       --pin             Pin the source files when adding them to the IPFS node.
   -v, --verbose         Print verbose output.
       --version         version for ipfs-bib